-Submit electronic copies in PDF format via email to accounts the engineer determines.
-If possible, create PDFs from original documents in their native format (e.g., Word, Excel, AutoCAD, etc.).
+Submit electronic copies in PDF format to the engineer-designated folder within the department's SharePoint site.
+Send alerts with a link to the document via email to accounts the engineer determines.
+If possible, create PDFs from original documents in their native format (e.g. Word, Excel, AutoCAD, etc.).
 Scan other documents to PDF format with a minimum resolution of 600 dpi.

-All costs for contractor document submittals are incidental to the contract.
+All costs for contractor document submittals are incidental to the contract. sef-105-010 (20150619)